 Syria's return to the Arab League.
 A leap in the Jordanian league

-The statements made by the Secretary-General of the League of Arab States, Ahmed Aboul Gheit, recently, about the desire of Jordan, Iraq and Algeria to return Syria to the League after the suspension of its membership about 10 years ago seemed remarkable and burdened with connotations, especially with regard to the Jordanian role in this regard.
+The statements made by the Secretary-General of the League of Arab States, Ahmed Aboul Gheit, recently, about the desire of Jordan, Iraq, and Algeria to return Syria to the League after the suspension of its membership about 10 years ago seemed remarkable and burdened with connotations, especially about the Jordanian role in this regard.

 Away from Iraq and Algeria, which were originally against the suspension of Syria's membership, this Jordanian position can be put under scrutiny, undoubtedly linked to fundamental developments in relations between Amman and Damascus during the past periods, starting from the exchange of visits of ministerial and commercial delegations, through the visit of the Syrian Minister of Defense, General Ali Ayoub, to Jordan and the holding of talks with the commander of the army, Major General Yousef Al-Hunaiti, and the opening of the borders of the two countries, and not ending with King Abdullah II receiving a call from Syrian President Bashar al-Assad.